 Study in Sweden

-With a long tradition of academic excellence, Sweden has many universities ranked in the world’s best.
-Some of them are Karolinska Institute (41st in the world rank), Lund University and Uppsala University.
+With a long tradition of academic excellence, Sweden has many universities ranked among the world’s best.
+Some of them are Karolinska Institute (41st in the world rank), Lund University, and Uppsala University.

 Tuition fees could range from SEK80,000 (US$8,230) to SEK270,000 (US$27,924) for international students.
 Working is allowed with no limit of hours.
 After graduation, you can extend your resident permit for six months to search for a job.
 You can apply for a Sweden work permit if you have been offered employment with a minimum salary of SEK13,000 gross per month.